 Another solution is to behead the succulent and let new growth replace the burnt part.
 We have a how to guide and video on beheading succulents here.

 What temperature is too hot for succulents?

 How hot is too hot will differ from species to species, but in general once the temperatures start rising over 35C/95F most potted succulents should be protected from direct sun.
 Garden succulents have a slightly higher threshold of about 40C/104F, but some species may suffer even when exposed to sun at lower temperatures.
 In the shade, succulents should cope with heat to about 60C/140F.

 As I’ve said before plants in the ground will withstand more than succulents planted in pots, but if the plant in the ground also happens to be a touchy succulent or a shade-lover exposed to extreme sun, than they may die even at temperatures lower than mentioned above.

-How our nursery grows succulents during extreme heat events
+How does our nursery protect succulents during extreme heat events?

 We use 30% shade-cloth over our outdoor succulents when the weather starts heating up.
 Shade-cloth ensures that the harmful UV rays will not reach our succulents on hot days, but will expose them to quite a bit of sun so they stay compact, colourful and hardy.
 It also protects plants during hailstorms and keeps leaves and other debris out on windy days.